Campaign & Advertising Plans

 “Love Your Colors” Campaign

 Spring is the season that inspires new paint projects.
-ColorPage developed a robust retail promotion that was designed to drive traffic (primarily women ages 25-60) to Herzog’s Paint store using a number of tactics including direct mail, in-store signage, billboards, radio, print ads, web ads, website updates, and email marketing.
+ColorPage developed a robust retail promotion that was designed to drive traffic (primarily women ages 25-60) to Herzog’s Paint store.
+A number of tactics were used, including direct mail, in-store signage, billboards, radio, print ads, web ads, website updates, as well as email marketing.

 The promotion included a free one pint paint or stain color sample giveaway.
-Available via coupon only, these promotions would drive traffic to both Herzog’s websites and Herzog’s locations.
+Available via coupon only, these promotions would drive traffic to both Herzog’s websites and also to Herzog’s locations.

 Read More…Read Less…